DMJC/fheroes/docs/deployments/WEB_DEPLOYMENT.md

 ### Build Process (Upstream)

-* Compiles the FHeroes2 WebAssembly bundle using Emscripten.
+* Compiles the FHeroes WebAssembly bundle using Emscripten.
 * Packages assets and build artifacts into a ZIP file.
 * Publishes the ZIP as a GitHub Release asset using `ncipollo/release-action`.